Electronic skin: Flexible and stretchy electronic skin

 The ability of electronic skin to withstand mechanical deformation including stretching and flexing without losing functionality is crucial for its applications as prosthetics, artificial intelligence, soft robotics, health monitoring, biocompatibility, and communication devices.
 Flexible electronics are often designed by depositing electronic materials on flexible polymer substrates, thereby relying on an organic substrate to impart favorable mechanical properties.
 Stretchable e-skin materials have been approached from two directions.
 Hybrid materials can rely on an organic network for stretchiness while embedding inorganic particles or sensors, which are not inherently stretchable.
 Other research has focused on developing stretchable materials that also have favorable electronic or sensing capabilities.

 Zou et al. studied the inclusion of linkers that are described as "serpentine" in their polyimine matrix.
 These linkers make the e-skin sensors able to flex with movement and distortion.
 The incorporation of alkyl spacers in polymer-based materials has also been shown to increase flexibility without decreasing charge transfer mobility.
 Oh et al. developed a stretchable and flexible material based on 3,6-di(thiophen-2-yl)-2,5-dihydropyrrolo[3,4-c]pyrrole-1,4-dione (DPP) and non-conjugated 2,6-pyridine dicarboxamide (PDCA) as a source of hydrogen bonds (Figure 4).

-Graphene has also been show to be a suitable material for electronic skin applications as well due to its stiffness and tensile strength.
+Graphene has also been shown to be a suitable material for electronic skin applications as well due to its stiffness and tensile strength.
 Graphene is an appealing material because its synthesis to flexible substrates is scalable and cost-efficient.

+Mechanical properties of skin

+Skin is composed of collagen, keratin, and elastin fibers, which provide robust mechanical strength, low modulus, tear resistance, and softness.
+The skin can be considered as a bilayer of epidermis and dermis.
+The epidermal layer has a modulus of about 140–600 kPa and a thickness of 0.05–1.5 mm.
+Dermis has a modulus of 2–80 kPa and a thickness of 0.3–3 mm.
+This bilayer skin exhibits an elastic linear response for strains less than 15% and a non linear response at larger strains.
+To achieve conformability, it is preferable for devices to match the mechanical properties of the epidermis layer when designing skin-based stretchy electronics.